Charles Atwood Kofoid

 Charles Atwood Kofoid (11 October 1865 – 30 May 1947) was an American zoologist known for his collection and classification of many new species of marine protozoans which established marine biology on a systematic basis.

 Kofoid also wrote a volume on the biological stations of Europe.

-In 1920, Kofoid and US zoologist Olive Swezy (1873-1968), published Pavillardia Kof. & Swezy 1920 (a genus of dinoflagellates) in Univ.
+In 1920, Kofoid and Olive Swezy published Pavillardia Kof. & Swezy 1920 (a genus of dinoflagellates) in Univ.
 Calif.
 Publ.
 Zool. pages 323-324.
 It was named in honour of Jules Pavillard.

 In 1921, Kofoid and Olive Swezy, wrote a book about unarmored dinoflagellates in La Jolla, California, in which they described a new genus called Torodinium (with Torodinium robustum and the type species Torodinium teredo).
 They also published Gyrodinium, which is a genus of dinoflagellates belonging to the order Gymnodiniales in 'Memoirs of the University of California'. vol.5.

 In 1929, botanist Pavillard first described Kofoidinium, which is a genus of dinoflagellates belonging to the family Kofoidiniaceae.

+Kofoid was elected to the American Academy of Arts and Sciences in 1913, the United States National Academy of Sciences in 1922, and the American Philosophical Society in 1924.